 We wish we could keep our Christmas trees up year-round.
 No room will ever feel cozier than when it’s filled with garland, twinkling lights and of course, a decorated tree.
 There’s something about walking into a room and smelling the citrusy aroma of a pine tree or having twinkly lights on in the evenings that makes us extraordinarily reluctant to leave this one piece of Christmas behind.

-Alas, Christmas will soon be over, and the time to take down our beautifully decorated, delightful-smelling trees is fast approaching.
+Alas, Christmas is over, and the time to take down our beautifully decorated, delightful-smelling trees is fast approaching.
 Although some people (perhaps a Scrooge?) are thrilled to get an oversize plant out of their house, many of us feel quite sad about letting go of the tree.
 We’re happy to put it off for as long as possible — maybe even a little too long.

 Dec.
 31: Take your tree down on New Year’s Eve before the bells toll at midnight.
 Otherwise, it’s said you’ll be dragging all your baggage and bad luck from last year into the new year… if you’re superstitious about these things, that is.